The Natural: Plot

 Nineteen-year-old Roy Hobbs is traveling by train to Chicago with his manager Sam to try out for the Chicago Cubs.
-Other passengers include sportswriter Max Mercy, Walter "The Whammer" Whambold, the leading hitter in the American League and three-time American League Most Valuable Player (based on Babe Ruth), and Harriet Bird, a beautiful but mysterious woman.
-The train makes a quick stop at a carnival along the rail where The Whammer challenges Hobbs to strike him out.
-Hobbs does just that, much to everyone's surprise and The Whammer's humiliation.
-Back on the train Harriet Bird strikes up a conversation with Hobbs, who never suspects that Bird has any ulterior motive.
+Other passengers include sportswriter Max Mercy; Walter "The Whammer" Whambold, the leading hitter in the American League and three-time American League Most Valuable Player (based on Babe Ruth); and Harriet Bird, a beautiful and mysterious woman.
+The train stops at a carnival along the rail where The Whammer challenges Hobbs to strike him out, which he does.
+Back on the train, Harriet Bird strikes up a conversation with Hobbs.
 In fact, she is a lunatic obsessed with shooting the best baseball player.
-Her intended target was Whammer, but after Hobbs struck him out, her attention shifts to Hobbs.

-In Chicago, Hobbs checks into his hotel and promptly receives a call from Bird, who is also staying there.
-When he goes down to her room, she shoots him in the stomach.
+In Chicago, Hobbs checks into his hotel and receives a call from Bird, who is also staying there.
+When he goes to her room, she shoots him in the stomach.

-The novel picks up 16 years later in the dugout of the New York Knights, a fictional National League baseball team.
-The team has been on an extended losing streak, and manager Pop Fisher's and assistant manager Red Blow's careers appear to be winding to an ignominious end.
-During one losing game, Roy Hobbs emerges from the clubhouse tunnel and announces that he is the team's new right fielder, having just been signed by Knights co-owner Judge Banner.
-Both Pop and Red take Hobbs under their wing, and Red later tells Hobbs about Fisher's plight as manager of the Knights.
-The Judge wants to take over Pop's share in the team but cannot do that until the current season ends and provided the Knights fail to win the National League pennant.
+The novel picks up 16 years later in the dugout of the New York Knights, a National League baseball team.
+The team has been on a losing streak, and manager Pop Fisher's and assistant manager Red Blow's careers appear to be winding to an ignominious end.
+During one losing game, Roy Hobbs announces that he is the team's new right fielder, having just been signed by Knights co-owner Judge Banner.
+Pop and Red take Hobbs under their wing, and Red tells Hobbs about Fisher's plight as manager of the Knights.
+The Judge wants to take over Pop's share in the team but cannot until the season ends, provided the Knights fail to win the National League pennant.

-Being the newest player, Roy has a number of practical jokes played upon him, including the theft of his "Wonderboy" bat.
-Once Roy gets his first chance at the plate, however, he proves to be a true "natural" at the game.
+Roy has practical jokes played upon him, including the theft of his "Wonderboy" bat.
+Once he gets his first chance at the plate, however, he proves to be a "natural" at the game.
 During one game, Pop substitutes Hobbs as a pinch hitter for team star Bump Bailey, intending to teach Bailey a lesson for not hustling.
-Pop tells Roy to "knock the cover off of the ball".
-Roy literally does that — hitting a triple to right field.
-A few days later, a newly hustling Bump attempts to play a hard hit fly ball.
+A few days later, a newly hustling Bump attempts to play a fly ball.
 He runs into the outfield wall, later dying from the impact.
-Roy permanently takes over Bump's position.
+Roy takes over Bump's position.